Celebrity restaurants that failed

 ESB Professional/Shutterstock

-11: Ludacris: Straits, 2008-12
+11. Ludacris: Straits, 2008-12

 Despite Straits' success, Ludacris had his sights set higher.
 In 2012, the rapper won a contract to open a new restaurant concept inside Atlanta's Hartsfield-Jackson International Airport (pictured).
-Keen to focus on his new project, Ludacris shut down his original restaurant, though he did dub it a "great segue into the industry".
+Keen to focus on his new project, Ludacris shut down his original restaurant, though he did dub it a 'great segue into the industry'.
 Chicken + Beer restaurant, which shares its name with Ludacris' third album, opened in the airport in 2016 and is still going strong.

 Neilson Barnard/Getty Images/Theo Wargo/Getty Images

-10: Jill Hennessy and Benjamin Bratt: Irving Mill, 2007-09
+10. Jill Hennessy and Benjamin Bratt: Irving Mill, 2007-09

-Irving Mill opened to a fanfare in New York City's Union Square in 2007.
+Irving Mill opened to much fanfare in New York City's Union Square in 2007.
 The New American spot had backing from Hollywood stars Jill Hennessy (right) and Benjamin Bratt (left) and it got off to a pretty good start.
 Reviewers lauded the brilliant burger and the great selection of beer.

-10: Jill Hennessy and Benjamin Bratt: Irving Mill, 2007-09
+10. Jill Hennessy and Benjamin Bratt: Irving Mill, 2007-09

 But despite decent reviews, Irving Mill didn't stand the test of time.
 The restaurant closed after two years and was soon replaced by a branch of the down-to-earth Brother Jimmy's BBQ chain.
 Today, the location is home to The Stand (pictured), which has a comedy club in the basement and a restaurant upstairs.

-9: Kevin Hart, Hart House, 2022-24
+9. Kevin Hart, Hart House, 2022-24

 If the restaurant business is tough, the vegan restaurant business is even tougher.
 It has proven to be difficult for vegan eateries to get off the ground, something that American actor Kevin Hart discovered when he started his small chain of fast food restaurants, Hart House.
 Beginning operations in 2022, Hart House expanded to four locations in the Los Angeles area, serving plant-based burgers, nuggets, fries and other popular fast food.
 Despite positive reviews, the chain wouldn’t last long.

-9: Kevin Hart, Hart House, 2022-24
+9. Kevin Hart, Hart House, 2022-24

 In September 2024, all Hart House locations were suddenly closed overnight.
 Many restaurants in the US continue to feel the effects of the COVID-19 pandemic, as well as dealing with rising costs of supplies and other challenges.
 The brand’s Instagram thanked customers the day after the restaurants closed, with a message saying 'goodbye for now as we start a new chapter', suggesting that Hart House could be revived in some form.